Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 provided.
 It takes a string representing the id number of a movie,

-and it should return a string containing an XML element of type
+and it should return a string containing a sequence of XML

 For example, if you run the following test code (adding it to the